spencerdodd/spencerdodd.github.io/_posts/2017-01-23-test_post_please_ignore.markdown

 A little bit about my setup:

 I am going to be doing most of this on my 2015 Macbook Pro that I am single-booting Ubuntu 16.04 Xenial on.
-I have a couple quality of life improvements like macfanctld that keeps my CPU from frying and some window scaling adjustments to keep my eyes from bleeding everytime I try to read something on an app that tries to scale to the native Retina DPI (*cough* most Java-based apps I use).
+I have a couple quality of life improvements like macfanctld that keeps my CPU from frying and some window scaling adjustments to keep my eyes from bleeding everytime I try to read something on an app that tries to scale to the native Retina DPI (*cough* most Java-based apps).
 I still only get ~2hrs on a full charge, but I think that using Linux as my main OS instead of VM'ing forces me to learn and experiment more.

 Most of my scripting and text editing is done in [Sublime Text 3][sublime-text-3], which is an awesome light ide.
 Some of the heavier project Python dev (like my very early-stage torrent client) I do in JetBrains' fully-fledged Pycharm IDE due to quality-of-life improvements like code-completion, error-checking, etc.